Trams in Brno

 The Brno tramway network (Tramvajová doprava v Brně, simply Tramvaje v Brně) was the first network of its kind to be put into operation in what is now known as the Czech Republic with its horse tram lines dating back to 1869.
 Today, Brno is the second largest city in the Czech Republic, after Prague, and its tram network is also the second largest in the country.

-Currently, the Brno tram system comprises 11 lines, with a total operational track length of 139 km and a total route length of 70.4 km.
+Currently, the Brno tram system comprises 12 lines, with a total operational track length of 139 km and a total route length of 70.4 km.
 The lines not only service the urban area, but also lead to the neighboring town of Modřice located south of Brno.
 Before construction began on the final leg of the extension in 2008, the entire network was made up of 69.7 km of track.
-The system is operated by Dopravní podnik města Brna (DPMB; Transport Company of the City of Brno), and integrated in the Integrovaný dopravní systém Jihomoravského kraje (IDS JMK; Integrated Transport System of the South Moravian Region).

 In the Brno dialect of the Czech language (hantec), the word for tram is ‘šalina’.
 The origins of this word can be traced to the German expression ‘Elektrische Linie’ (electric lines) or 'schallen' (to sound).

 History

-The first horse tram
+Horse-drawn trams

 Brno was the third largest city of the Austrian part of the former Austro-Hungarian Empire and is today part of the Czech Republic.
-It was the first to install a horse-drawn tram service, which began on August 17, 1869.
+It was the first to install a horse-drawn tram service, which began on 17 August 1869.
 Its route ran to Lažanskýplatz (now called Moravské náměstí, or Moravian Square) in the north of the city center, which was still at the time an independent municipality known as Královo Pole.
 Its operator was the 'Brno Tramway Society' for passenger and cargo transportation.
-Initially there were only six cars available and gradually company bought a total of 57 passenger carriages.
+By 1870, there were 52 cars, which carried passengers on four lines.

 There was an interruption in horse-drawn tram service between 1875 and 1877.

-The second horse tram

 The company known today as Brno Tramway was launched in June 1876, with its first route running from the main station to Pisárky.
 A short while after that, a second route was launched.
-Both routes were operated only during the summer months.
+Due to its unprofitability, horse-drawn tram operation was terminated on 3 October 1880.

 The steam tram

-Steam trams began operation in the system in 1884, under the name Steam Tramway Brno.
+Steam trams began operation on 24 May 1884, under the name Steam Tramway Brno.
 In the 1910s, the conversion from steam to electrical power began, but steam locomotives were still used, until 1914, to transport goods.